The Short Answer

 When You Hit the Limit

-Signs that you have too many MCP servers:
+Signs that you have too many MCP servers configured:

-• AI responses are slower than usual (context window overhead)
+- AI responses are slower than usual because tool descriptions consume context window space

-• System memory usage is consistently above 80%
+- System memory usage is consistently above 80%, causing swap usage and slowdowns

 Future Improvements

-The MCP protocol is evolving.
-Upcoming improvements that may increase practical limits include lazy server initialization (only start servers when their tools are needed), tool namespacing (reduce context overhead), and shared server processes (one process serving multiple connections).
+The MCP protocol and client implementations are evolving.
+Upcoming improvements that may increase practical limits include lazy server initialization (start servers only when their tools are first needed), tool namespacing (reduce context overhead by letting the AI load tool descriptions on demand), shared server processes (one process serving multiple connections), and remote server pooling (offload servers to a separate machine).
+Browse all available servers on our MCP servers directory to find the right combination for your workflow.